BananaAccounting/International/UnitedArabEmirates/README.md

     * Multi-Curreny?
 	* Accounting plan
     * VAT Table with all the Codes necessary for complying with the VAT report
-  * BananaApps with Summary information
+  * BananaApps with Summary information, based on the VAT Form (See page 10 and 19 of the User Guide)
   * BananaApps for FAF
   * Printing invoice.